gaboesquivel/gaboesquivel/content/cv/web3.md

   - company: RareMint
     achievements:
       - Built an NFT indexer with Moralis streams, Node.js, and PostgreSQL.
-      - Improved marketplace responsiveness with Remix, Tailwind CSS, and GraphQL.
+      - Refactored the marketplace with Next.js SSR, Tailwind CSS, and GraphQL.
       - Integrated WalletConnect and supported the first Pokémon card auctions on Polygon.
   - company: Bitcash
     achievements: